-When a license key is “reset” by Avalara support, the new key is emailed to the Account Admin(s) on this list and no one else.
+When a license key is “reset”, the new key is emailed to the Account Admin(s) on this list and no one else.
 This policy prevents service interruption by individuals who might not know the impact of their action.
 The effect of resetting a license key is the sole responsibility of the Company (Client) Account Administrator.

 Warning